jdstraye/BrandonBot/SELF_HOSTING.md

     --bind 0.0.0.0:5000
 ```

-**Important**: Use `--workers 1` because Phi-3 model cannot be shared across processes.
-Each worker would load its own copy (4GB RAM per worker).
+**Important**: Use `--workers 1` because some models cannot be shared across processes.
+Each worker would load its own copy of all the models(4GB RAM per worker).

 ### Access the Application
 - **Local**: http://localhost:5000